 Every one of us has needs.
-These needs are designed to lead us to Jesus (see Php 4:19).
+These needs are meant to lead us to Jesus.
 If you’re not getting your needs met in Jesus, you will make inferior choices – and this is where the trouble starts.

 2. Does God’s grace mean I can continue to live in sin?

-A Christian who runs after sin is like a prisoner who has been released into the custody of gracious king, who then uses his freedom to re-offend and do all the things that got him imprisoned in the first place.
+A Christian who runs after sin is like a prisoner who has been released by a gracious king, who then uses his freedom to re-offend and do all the things that got him imprisoned in the first place.
 Now our King is extremely gracious.
 He won’t send you back to prison.
 But you may send yourself there.

-The King of kings didn’t give His life as your ransom just so that you run back to the clay-pits Egypt.
-That’s going in the wrong direction.
+The King of kings didn’t give his life as your ransom just so that you run back to the clay-pits of Egypt.
 Egypt is history.
-We’ve got places to go and grace is going to take us there.
-Move on to the Promised Land of His love for that is where life really begins.
+You’ve got places to go.
+Move on to the Promised Land of his love.

 3. Will I lose my salvation if I choose to keep sinning?

-No. Jesus is your salvation; the Holy Spirit is your eternal guarantee (2 Cor 1:22).
-If sinning caused us to lose our salvation, then heaven would be empty.
+No. Jesus is your salvation and the Holy Spirit is your eternal guarantee (2 Cor 1:22).
+If sinning caused us to lose our salvation, heaven would be empty.

 Religion would have us frame the questions of life in terms of good and evil.
 “Shouldn’t we do good and avoid evil?”
-But this is fruit from the forbidden tree; it is not the heavenly metric of grace.
-It’s not that the question is inherently bad, it just won’t lead you anywhere near the right Answer.
+This is fruit from the wrong tree.
+It’s not that the question above is inherently bad, it just won’t lead you to the right Answer.

-We don’t earn grace by doing good; neither do we forfeit grace by doing evil.
-If anything, His grace shines all the more when we sin (Rom 5:20).
 The purpose of grace is to give you life where sin has given you death.
 Grace is the antidote to the poison of sin.
 Now that you’ve been saved from death, stop drinking the poison.
-Drink instead from the well of His life.
+Drink from the well of his life.